mmmarinho/ROS2_Tutorial/docs/source/cmake/cmake_packages_without_sudo.rst

 Create a custom folder
 ----------------------

-In this tutorial, we are going to create and use a custom folder :code:`opt` in :code:`/home/USERNAME/` containing the folders :code:`lib` and :code:`include`.
+In this tutorial, we are going to create a custom folder :code:`/home/USERNAME/opt` containing the folders :code:`lib` and :code:`include`.

 .. code-block:: console